zack-young-ideas/espresso/README.md

 This app is not yet available with npm or yarn.

-After cloning a copy of the repository, run `npm install` to install all dependencies and initialize some important settings.
+After cloning a copy of the repository, run `npm run build` to install all dependencies and initialize some important settings.

 ## Usage